wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.31.0 =
+* New [property_attribute] shortcode arguments: before, after, if_empty, do_not_format, and strip_tags.
+* Improvements to Parent Property editor.
+Values aggregated from child properties are uneditable and include a notification message so it can be easily identified which attributes are upward inherited, and which are not.
+* Improvement to Supermap and Property Map to display a list of child properties, when they exist, for the currently displayed property, and general redesign of the Google Map balloon Info Window.
+* Bug fixes to "Other Properties" widget.
+* Major improvements to template selection and general front-end page-type logic.
+* Settings page UI modification to work with deployments not utilizing permalinks.
+* WordPress 3.3 compatibility testing.
+* Super Map: Added JavaScript code minification.
+* XML Importer: A few bug fixes and more advanced removal of bad XML characters.

 = 1.30.1 =
 * Patch release to fix Google Map problem.